 Important information about the Edam cheese market

-The cheese market in Edam takes place during the summer months of July and August, every Wednesday morning.
-In 2018 it dates from the 4th of July until the 22nd of August.
+The cheese market in Edam takes only place during the summer months of July and August, every Wednesday morning.
 It starts at 10:30 and ends at 12:30.
 Yearly there are only eight markets, so make sure to plan well.
 It is located on the Jan van Nieuwenhuizenplein.

 How to get to Edam cheese market from Amsterdam?

 As the Edam cheese market is a perfect day trip from Amsterdam, it’s very easy to get from Amsterdam to Edam and its cheese market.
 Take bus 314 in the direction of Edam-Hoorn from Amsterdam Centraal.
 Get out at Busstation Edam.
 From here it’s a 6-minute walk to the cheese market of Edam.
 In total this will take you around 37 minutes.